emmt/ArrayTools.jl/README.md

-Property key types are not limited to `Symbol` or `String`, but, to avoid ambiguities, key types must be more specialized than `Any` and must not inherit from types like `Integer` or `CartesianIndex` which are reserved for indexing the array contents of annotated arrays.
+Property key types are not limited to `Symbol` or `String`, but, to avoid ambiguities, key types must be more specialized than `Any` and must not inherit from types like `Integer` or `CartesianIndex` which are reserved for indexing the array part of annotated arrays.

 If the dictionary is unspecified, the properties are stored in a, initially empty, dictionary with symbolic keys and value of any type, *i.e.*